In this post, George Ge explains his hacks for nailing an ATAR of 98.55.

 My proudest achievement so far this year is winning the GPS Tennis 2nd Grade Premiership for the first time in my school’s history.
 Not only was it an amazing sporting achievement for me, it also demonstrated the perfect balance between academic and co-curricular excellence that I had managed to find at the time.

-If I could start the year again, I would have continued continuing my sporting commitments throughout the entirety of year 12.
+If I could start the year again, I would have continued my sporting commitments throughout the entirety of year 12.
 Moving from a high intensity training regime to almost no exercise at all was a huge shock for my system, and I paid for it with deteriorating health.
 I also noticed an increasing lack of focus.
 These observations only served to reinforce the importance that having a healthy body is for the mind.

 My advice would be to live a balanced life in your senior years of high school and not allow study to devour every aspect of your life.